-- 1. Create scripts as described earlier. - 2.
-Assign script to template button as described earlier in this chapter. - 3.
+- 1. Create scripts as described earlier in this chapter. - 2.
+Assign the script to the template button as described earlier in this chapter. - 3.
 At Global Scripts Commands screen, select Reset Global Scripts to first command.
-This will provide a button to reset script to its beginning. - Assign script to a different template button and at Global Script Commands screen, select Step

-Global Script to next command.
+This will provide a button to reset the script to its beginning. - 4.
+Assign the script to a different template button and at the Global Script Commands screen, select Step Global Script to the next command.
 This will be the button to step the script through the individual commands.